Al-Mutawakkil: Legacy

-Al-Mutawakkil nominated his three son as heir.
+Al-Mutawakkil nominated his three sons as heir.
 Al-Muntasir was nominated first, al-Mu'tazz was nominated second heir and third was al-Mu'ayyad.

 Al-Muntasir became caliph on 11 December 861, after his father al-Mutawakkil was assassinated by members of his Turkic guard.
 Although he was suspected of being involved in the plot to kill al-Mutawakkil, he was able to quickly take control of affairs in the capital city of Samarra and receive the oath of allegiance from the leading men of the state.
 Al-Muntasir's sudden elevation to the Caliphate served to benefit several of his close associates, who gained senior positions in the government after his ascension.
 Included among these were his secretary, Ahmad ibn al-Khasib, who became vizier, and Wasif, a senior Turkic general who had likely been heavily involved in al-Mutawakkil's murder.
 His reign lasted less than half a year; it ended with his death from unknown causes on Sunday, 7 June 862, at the age of 24 years.
 During al-Muntasir's short reign (r.
 861–862), the Turks pressured him into removing al-Mu'tazz and al-Mu'ayyad from the succession.
 When al-Muntasir died, the Turkic officers gathered together and decided to install the dead caliph's cousin al-Musta'in (Son of his brother Muhammad) on the throne.
 The new caliph was almost immediately faced with a large riot in Samarra in support of the disenfranchised al-Mu'tazz; the rioters were put down by the military but casualties on both sides were heavy.
 Al-Musta'in, worried that al-Mu'tazz or al-Mu'ayyad could press their claims to the caliphate, first attempted to buy them off and then threw them in prison.
 In 866 his nephew al-Musta'in was killed by his son al-Mu'tazz after Fifth Fitna.
-Al-Mu'tazz's reign marks the apogee of the decline of the Caliphate's central authority, and the climax of centrifugal tendencies, expressed through the emergence of the autonomous dynasties in Abbasid Caliphate.
+Al-Mu'tazz's reign marks the apogee of the decline of the Caliphate's central authority, and the climax of centrifugal tendencies, expressed through the emergence of the autonomous dynasties in the Abbasid Caliphate.
 Finally, unable to meet the financial demands of the Turkic troops, in mid-July a palace coup deposed al-Mu'tazz.
 He was imprisoned and maltreated to such an extent that he died after three days, on 16 July 869.
 He was succeeded by his cousin al-Muhtadi.
-He ruled until 870, until he was murdered on 21 June 870, and replaced by his cousin, al-Mu'tamid (r.
+He ruled until 870 until he was murdered on 21 June 870, and replaced by his cousin, al-Mu'tamid (r.
 870–892).